 On 7 November 2008, orphan designation (EU/3/08/580) was granted by the European Commission to Sygnis Bioscience GmbH & Co.
 KG, Germany, for filgrastim for the treatment of spinal cord injury.

-The sponsorship was transferred to Dr Ulrich Bogdahn, Germany, in April 2014.
+The sponsorship was transferred to Dr Ulrich Bogdahn, Germany, in April 2014 and subsequently to NeuroVision Pharma GmbH, Germany, in February 2015.

 For a list of the administrative updates to this public summary of opinion please refer to the PDF document below.